Graham introduces nationwide 15-week abortion ban legislation

 “We’re trying to take a position we think will rally the country to be more sympathetic to an unborn child,” Graham said.

-The legislation includes exceptions for incest and rape and to save the life of the mother if she is in danger from a physical condition.
+The legislation includes exceptions for incest, rape and for saving the life of the mother if she is in danger from a physical condition.
 It also includes a potential five-year jail sentence for any provider who violates the ban.

 Graham, who just last month said the Supreme Court made the correct decision by leaving abortion decisions up to states, on Tuesday said elected officials have the power to define and regulate abortion, including in Congress.